Updated: Aug 24

 If You are Hard on Yourself

-Giving ourselves what we need, when we need it, can be difficult for many of us.
+Giving yourself what you need, when you need it, can be difficult.
 This link can make it easier:

 All She Ever Wanted Was...